lorcai/utilities/README.md

 Loads an enrichment results table (data.frame) into an enrichResult object.
 Most clusterProfiler plot functions work only with this object.
 For when you get someone else's analysis and do not have access to the Rdata from the session.

+- ### fast_ollama_setup.md

+A minimal tutorial to set up a local LLM interface.
+An encouragement for lazy friends to try it.